mdvanes/homeremote/README.md

 ### TODO

-* Implement server call for Elro switches
-* JSHint/JSCS for react/es6 (JSCS done.
-Maybe add ESlint for linting?)
 * add static typing with Flow
-* convert to offline app
+* convert to offline app (http://www.html5rocks.com/en/tutorials/appcache/beginner/)
 * Implement server call and upstart script for Radio toggle
 * strip packages from package.json until no longer works, because there are some unused packages in there
 * make configurable.
 Remove 3fm and other references.
 Make repo public